-To deliver the theoretical knowledge and practical skills needed to obtain blood samples from patients for further investigation
+This nationally recognised accredited course is designed to deliver the theoretical knowledge and practical skills needed to obtain blood samples from patients for further investigation and is aligned to the World Health Organisation for the training content of Phlebotomists.

 - Discuss infection control and health and safety.

-- Outline reasons for and complications of this invasive procedure.
+- Outline the reasons for this invasive procedure and associated complications .

-- Identify accurate vein selection and demonstration of correct technique, choice of equipment and procedure.
+- Demonstration of correct technique, choice of equipment and procedure.

-- Practical skills technique workshop – clinical skills manikin and human arm.
+- Practical skills workshop – clinical skills developed on manikin arms and vein pads.

-Please note: We provide a logbook so each delegate can go away after the course and gain full competency under clinical supervision (the recommended amount is 20 hours, but this is entirely up to the individual).
-Please note that each delegate is responsible for sourcing their own clinical setting for supervision and to be signed off as fully competent.
+Please note: We provide a logbook so each delegate can gain full competency under clinical supervision (the recommended amount is 20 hours, but this is entirely up to the individual).
+Please note that each delegate is responsible for sourcing their own clinical setting for supervision and competence signed.

 At the end of the course delegates should be able to: